The federal government does not directly provide grants to individuals or homeowners, and Florida departments or agencies do not either.

 The Florida window replacement program combines federal and state-level initiatives and works similarly.
 The cost of installing new glass panes for an entire single-family house could overshadow government allocations.

-Free window replacement grants have limited budgets because other home improvements show better Savings to Investment Ratios (SIR) on energy conservation and other objectives.
+Energy-efficient window replacement programs have limited budgets because other home improvements show better Savings to Investment Ratios (SIR) on energy conservation and different objectives.

 State Home Repair Assistance